newone757/ans-wg-again/readme.md

 ## Security Notes

 - Each server generates its own private/public key pair
-- Private keys never leave their respective servers
+- Private keys never leave their respective servers during generation
+- Keys are backed up to `./wireguard-keys/` on your control machine with restrictive permissions
+- **IMPORTANT**: Add `wireguard-keys/` to your `.gitignore` if using version control
 - SSH keys for each server should be unique and properly secured
 - The vault file contains sudo passwords - keep it secure
 - WireGuard ports are opened in UFW automatically